pkulchenko/fullmoon/README.md

   if all conditions are satisfied.
 If it is a string, then it is used as a route expression and the request is processed as if it is sent at the specified route (acts as an [internal redirect](#internal-routes)).
-  If any condition is not satisifed, then the next route is checked.
+  If any condition is not satisfied, then the next route is checked.
 The route expression can have multiple [parameters](#routes-with-parameters) and [optional parts](#optional-parameters).
 The action handler accepts a [request table](#requests) that provides access to request and route